LSSTDESC/legacy_blinding/README.md

 # Legacy Cosmosis Blinding for 2pt Data-Vectors using Cosmosis

-This folder contains an implementation of [Muir et al. 2020](https://arxiv.org/abs/1911.05929) data-vector blinding strategy using Cosmosis V2.
+This repository contains an implementation of [Muir et al. 2020](https://arxiv.org/abs/1911.05929) data-vector blinding strategy using Cosmosis V2.
-The package in this folder is a direct adaptation of Jessie Muir's DES Y3 blinding scripts to the DESC context.
+The package in this repository is a direct adaptation of Jessie Muir's DES Y3 blinding scripts to the DESC context.

+For the DESC Blinding Library, see [here](https://github.com/LSSTDESC/Blinding).

 ## Installation
 - Install cosmosis via `conda install -c conda-forge cosmosis`